VERT-sh/vertd/docs/DOCKER_SETUP.md

 - [Manual GPU selection](#manual-gpu-selection)

 > [!CAUTION]
-> Docker Desktop on macOS and Windows is currently unsupported.
+> Docker Desktop on macOS and Windows is unsupported.
 > It might work if you have a NVIDIA GPU, but no guarantees.
 You're on your own.

 ## For NVIDIA users